 Three miles of paved paths for biking and walking connect all areas of the park from three entrances.
 Vehicular access to the park is from Old Highway 8, l/4 mile south of Highway 96.
 Access to the boat launch area is from Long Lake Road at Interstate 694.

 The course – Event includes 1/2 mile swim, 14 mile bike and 3 mile run.

 The swim- The 1/2 mile swim takes place in beautiful Long Lake.
 Water temperatures in early June have been around 69 degrees.
 The swim will be a clockwise rectangle and buoys will be on your right.
 Swim caps are required and will be provided and color-coded for each wave.
 Wet suits are recommended.
 Lifeguards will be on kayaks and there for your safety.
 You will not be penalized for resting on a kayak.

-The Bike- Maps are on the website.
-The 14 mile bike will take you through many neighborhoods in New Brighton and Arden Hills.
+The Bike- There will be a new Bike course for 2015 because of road construction.
+The map is on the website.
+The 14 mile bike will take you through many neighborhoods in New Brighton and Fridley.
 This area is a favorite for many Twin Cities cyclists and should prove to be very challenging and enjoyable.